 Attendance: Participation in at least 80% of all online classes/discussion sessions is required.

-• English and Russian.
+English and Russian.

-• Full Curriculum Vitae (CV)
+Full Curriculum Vitae (CV)

-• Copy of the most recent degree (Bachelor’s or equivalent)
+Copy of Latest Degree (Bachelor's or equivalent)

-• Copy of passport or national ID
+Copy of Passport or National ID